privacysandbox/aggregation-service/docs/aws-aggregation-service.md

 -   Have an [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html)
     available to you.
--   Complete the aggregation service [onboarding form](https://forms.gle/EHoecersGKhpcLPNA)
+-   Complete the aggregation service [onboarding & enrollment form](https://console.privacysandbox.google.com/)

 Once you've submitted the onboarding form, we will contact you to verify your information.
 Then, we'll send you the remaining instructions and information needed for this setup.</br> _You won't be